-counseling, workshops, and course agreements.
+With eventual unsubsidized employment as a goal, the Program provides subsidized work experience at host training sites; and, guidance and training through Sub-grantee (contractor) counseling, workshops, and course agreements.
 The Program contributes to vital community service activities by assigning productive trainees; and, that work experience helps the participants become more competitive for employment.

 The State of Delaware receives Older Americans Act funding for the Senior Community Service Employment Program through an annual grant with the U.S. Department of Labor.
-Delaware Health and Social Services/Division of Services for Aging and Adults with Physical Disabilities is the Grantee and the administrator of the statewide program.
-The Division is the State Unit on Aging and the only Area Agency on Aging in Delaware.
+Delaware Health and Social Services Division of Services for Aging and Adults with Physical Disabilities is the Grantee and the administrator of the statewide program.
+The Division is the State Unit on Aging and a Single Unit on Aging for the State of Delaware.

-The Division is one of the Workforce Innovation and Opportunity Act (WIOA) contributors in the State's American Job Center system.
-The American Job Centers are located in all three counties; and, resources and information are shared between the Centers and SCSEP to provide effective services for Delaware's older workers.
+The Division is one of the Workforce Innovation and Opportunity Act (WIOA) contributors in the State's American Job Center (AJC) system.
+The American Job Centers are located in all three counties; and, resources and information are shared between these Centers and SCSEP to provide effective services for Delaware's older workers.
 This collaboration is described throughout the Plan.